Cassava: Preparation of bitter cassava

 Bioengineering has been applied to grow cassava with lower cyanogenic glycosides combined with fortification of vitamin A, iron and protein to improve the nutrition of people in sub-Saharan Africa.

 In Guyana the traditional cassareep is made from bitter cassava juice.
 The juice is boiled until it is reduced by half in volume, to the consistency of molasses and flavored with spices—including cloves, cinnamon, salt, sugar, and cayenne pepper.
 Traditionally, cassareep was boiled in a soft pot, the actual "pepper pot", which would absorb the flavors and also impart them (even if dry) to foods such as rice and chicken cooked in it.
 The poisonous but volatile hydrogen cyanide is evaporated by heating.
 Nevertheless, improperly cooked cassava has been blamed for a number of deaths.
 Amerindians from Guyana reportedly made an antidote by steeping chili peppers in rum.
 The natives of Guyana traditionally brought the product to town in bottles, and it is available on the US market in bottled form.

 Nutrition

 Raw cassava is 60% water, 38% carbohydrates, 1% protein, and has negligible fat (table).
 In a 100 g reference serving, raw cassava provides 160 kcal of food energy and 23% of the Daily Value (DV) of vitamin C, but otherwise has no micronutrients in significant content (i.e., above 10% of the relevant DV).

 Biofuel

 Cassava has been studied as a feedstock to produce ethanol as a biofuel, including to improve the efficiency of conversion from cassava flour, and to convert crop residues such as stems and leaves as well as the more easily processed roots.
 China has created facilities to produce substantial amounts of ethanol fuel from cassava roots.
+The small-granule mutation facilitates starch hydrolysis and has been linked to biofuel production.